ARISE SYMPOSIUM: URBAN INNOVATIONS IN SUSTAINABILITY AND ENERGY

 ABOUT THE SYMPOSIUM

-Arise, the knowledge platform for Advanced Research on Innovations in Sustainability and Energy, organized also last year (2017) a symposium to celebrate its first anniversary and to present and discuss current Arise topics and to bring academics, companies and governmental organizations together to think about solutions.
-The event focused on topics related to circular economy and sustainable energy.
-For an impression of the event, the full report can be downloaded here:
+Arise, the knowledge platform for Advanced Research on Innovations in Sustainability and Energy, organized on May 31st, 2018, a symposium to celebrate its second anniversary and to present and discuss current Arise topics and to bring academics, companies and governmental organizations together to think about solutions.
+For an impression of the event, the full report can be downloaded here ARI-1011-Symposium18_Brochure_Final_HR

 DATE & LOCATION